freddytums/freddytums/README.md

-- I'm James 👋
+- Hi I'm James 👋
-- and I came here to code 🤓
+- ... and I am here to code 🤓
 - Reach out to collab!

 <!--